Spring 2022 Baseball/Softball Information

 Other common questions

 Can my son/daughter play down?
 The only time this is typically considered is for a 6yo who has never played before.
-In this case, if you wish you sign up for T-ball, please complete your registration (you'll automatically be registered for Rookie B/8U softball) then send an email to firstname.lastname@example.org and your order can be edited.
+In this case, if you wish to sign up for T-ball, please complete your registration (you'll automatically be registered for Rookie B/8U softball) then send an email to firstname.lastname@example.org and your order can be edited.

-Most kids have their own bat as well.
-Since the Spring 2018 season, new bat regulations are in effect for all divisions in baseball (except Seniors).
+What equipment do I need?
+A glove (must), a batting helmet (must), a bat, and cleats (highly, highly recommended).
+For softball, batting helmets must have a facemask.
+Also for softball, any player playing pitcher, first base, or third base must wear a facemask while in the field.
+We highly recommend that all girls have a fielder's facemask.
+For baseball, baseball pants are typically worn, but we recommend waiting until you talk with your manager to determine what the team color for pants will be.
+Starting with the Spring 2018 season, new bat regulations went into effect for all divisions in baseball (except Seniors).
 Softball is not affected by the new regulations.
 For details of the regulations, please view the following link: http://bysa.website.siplay.com/Site/Home/Id/28332.
-In short, all baseball bats purchased prior to September 2017 will not be legal for play in the Cal Ripken baseball divisions (6yo-12yo) starting in the Spring 2018 season (with the exception of T-ball bats, provided they are under 26" in length).
+In short, all baseball bats purchased prior to September 2017 will not be legal for play in the Cal Ripken baseball divisions (6yo-12yo), with the exception of T-ball bats, which must be under 26" in length.
 All new bats purchased must have the USABat stamp to be eligible for use.
 In the Junior division, bats must be either stamped as USABat or be BBCOR 0.50.